-(1) References (g) through (i) explain requirements as they apply to the NAVAUDSVC, Government Accountability Office, and Department of Defense Inspector General.
+- (1) References (g) through (i) explain requirements as they apply to the NAVAUDSVC, GAO, and DoD IG.
 See page 5 of this enclosure for a suggested flowchart to perform this process at the command level.
 Also, note the location of key metrics.
 A command must maintain a follow-up tracking system for ongoing corrective actions.
 Customarily, the CE Officer is responsible for performing follow-ups.
 A recommendation is closed only when agreed-to corrective action is completed.
 A closeout action needs to be documented by either a written confirmation from the responsible manager or an onsite verification by an independent third party.
 For findings with monetary benefits, a responsible manager must attest to the propriety of the benefits achieved.
 This is an important certification because of possible budgetary implications.
-Documentation of the follow-up process must be retained for examination by external auditors and inspectors.

-(2) The CE Officer should verify "agreed to" corrective actions for significant recommendations within 1 year after issuance of the report.Reference (i) describes what is considered a significant recommendation.
+Documentation of the follow-up process must be retained for examination by external auditors and inspectors. - (2) The CE Officer should verify "agreed to" corrective actions for significant recommendations within 1 year after issuance of the report.
+Reference (i) describes what is considered a significant recommendation.